InSciCo/LazyStack/LazyStackDynamoDBRepoTests/README.txt

 interfaces available in the DynamoDBv2.Model namespace. https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/DynamoDBv2/NDynamoDBv2Model.html

-For gray-hairs like me, just think of DynamoDB as a ISAM on steroids where the data table and index tables have very few size restrictions and a simple query library is provided to do indexed and scan based access.
+DynamoDB is essentially a ISAM on steroids where the data table and index tables have very few size restrictions and a simple query library is provided to do indexed and scan based access.

 We won't try and summerize the DynamoDB documentation here.
 Instead, we describe how we use DynamoDB in a prescriptive way to implement simple document storage and retrieval with